ploffy06/llm-patient-safety-incidents/README.md

 ![roberta similarity vs confidence](diagrams/roberta_sim_conf.png)

-To evaluate, I used cosine simality of the embedding vectors between actual and predicted.
+To evaluate, I used cosine similarity of the embedding vectors between actual and predicted.
 The results suggests that the model may be able to extract the correct information (high similarity score between 0.7-1), but it is not very confident (low confidence scores <0.4).
-This is likely because the training dataset is based on wikipedia articles, lacking the domain knowledge of patient safety incident reports.
+This is likely because the training dataset is on wikipedia articles, lacking the domain knowledge of patient safety incident reports.

 ## Next Steps
 - larger dataset